Introduction

 When we were young, there was a sense of hope that whatever we imagined we could genuinely achieve and make come to life.
 These thoughts and dreams we imagined were accompanied by optimism and positive emotions, as we believed we could have whatever we wanted.

 Although certain hindrances will be present for the rest of our lives, it is up to us as individuals to tune out and not associate with whatever is keeping us from living the life we deserve.
+Doing this will not only make your life more enjoyable but also help you practice visualization.

 How the Five Senses Impact Visualization

 The secret of visualization and your ability to supercharge the practice lies in how well you can associate with all the sensory details that come with it.
+To properly visualize and increase the chances of bringing the scenario to life, you need to engage all five senses: hearing, taste, smell, touch, and sight.

 The more you can get engaged with each of the five senses, the more vivid you can make the visualization.
 When the visualization and small details are vivid, it is easier for the subconscious mind to associate with it.